walterhiggins/WMPJS/book-outline.md

 The above statement loads your newly created dice.js module into the computer's memory.
 The require() function is how ScriptCraft loads Javascript modules.
 You'll notice I didn't need to include the '.js' suffix (the last part of the filename).
 This is because the require() function is smart enough to know that it should only look for '.js' files anyway.
 It's also smart enough to know it should look in the modules folder so we didn't need to write `require('/modules/dice.js')`.
 After you load your module using the require() function you should almost always assign it to a variable.
 In this case the variable has the same name as the module but it doesn't have to be.
 I could have written `var steve = require('dice')` and it would work just as well.

+### Calling Module Functions
 You'll notice that the above statement doesn't appear to have called `roll()` yet.
 Loading a module will execute any code in the module but remeber, our module just defines a function. **Defining a function and calling a function are not the same thing.** To call the roll function on the module we just loaded, issue the following command:

     /js dice.roll()

 A random number between 0 and 5 should be displayed.
 Try running the above command a couple of times.
 Each time you should see a different number returned.
 Remember, you can run the previous command quickly by typing / then pressing the UP Arrow key.

+### Troubleshooting
-Troubleshooting: If you don't see a number or if the /js var dice = require('dice') command didn't work (you saw an error), take a look at the Server console window to see what kind of error occurred.
+If you don't see a number or if the /js var dice = require('dice') command didn't work (you saw an error), take a look at the Server console window to see what kind of error occurred.
 More than likely there was a typing error when entering the code.
 Double-check the code to make sure it's exactly the same as the code in listing @@listref{dice_v1.js}.

+### Modules as Objects
-You may be wondering why we call the *roll* function the way we do, `dice.roll()` , why couldn't we just have used `roll()` ?
-We can't just call it like that would only work if the dice.js file was located in the *scriptcraft/plugins* folder.
+You may be wondering why we call the *roll* function the way we do: `dice.roll()`.
 When we *require* a module, what we get back is an *Object*.
 An object remember is a special type of variable that can hold more than one value in what are called properties.
 So `require('dice')` actually returns an object - the `exports` object that we used inside the module itself to make public the *roll* function.
 When you call a function that's attached to an object you have to call it by putting the object name in front, then a full-stop, then the function name.
 So we say `console.log()` because `console` is an object, and `log()` is a function attached to the object.
 Similarly we say `dice.roll()` because `dice` is an object and `roll()` is the function attached to it.
 This can take a little getting used to but becomes second nature over time.

 ![](@@nextAchievement)